Soft top convertible roadster

 M Sports suspension

-With automatic transmission and power everything (including seats), the wee beemer is a very easy car to drive.
-It is no tarmac shredder, but plenty fast enough for most, and with M Sports suspension handles winding roads with great assurance.
+With automatic transmission and power everything (including seats), this Z3 is a very easy car to drive.
+It is no tarmac shredder, but plenty fast enough for most, and with M Sports suspension, handles winding roads with great assurance.
 Drop the top, get out in the country and inhale the fresh air – it is a lot of fun.
 Don’t forget to bring a hat and plenty of sunscreen if it is a hot sunny day, but even on a cold day, put on a warm hat and gloves, crank up the heater, turn on the heated seats, and enjoy open top motoring!

 It was featured in the 1995 Bond film “Golden Eye”, a major marketing success.
 More than 15,000 had been sold before the car was introduced, although it is likely none were available with the stinger missiles, radar scanner and passenger ejector seat.